-In the case of asexual populations, the last term of the SIM simplifies considerably: it is then replaced by a local term plus a diffusive part (that represents mutations).
-Those asexual population models have received considerable attention recently, and the propagation phenomena that they exhibit are now well understood.
-The main idea is then to consider the model as a semi-linear parabolic equation, to control the non-local competition term thanks to a Harnack inequality, and to use topological fixed-point arguments to build propagation fronts \cite{Alfaro1,Berestycki,Bouin2}.
-Additional difficulties appear when the phenotypic trait $y$ has an impact on the diffusion rate of individuals in space (see \cite{Bouin2,Turanova,BerestyckiN}), and those models may lead to accelerating fronts \cite{BerestyckiN,Bouin3}.
-Finally, when the mutation rate is small, those asexual models can be related to constrained Hamilton-Jacobi equations \cite{Bouin4,Turanova,Bouin1}.
-Note that in the asexual case, the propagation speed of the population (which plays an important role for biology) is given by a linearisation of the model, and is then explicit in terms of a certain principal eigenvalue problem.
-This simple caracterisation of the propagation speed no longer holds in the case of sexual populations, and the macroscopic limit described here may provide a way to describe the propagation phenomena for the SIM (we refer to \cite{Caflish,Liu} for a related idea in mathematical physics).
+In the case of asexual populations, the last term of (SIM) simplifies considerably: it is then replaced by a local term plus a diffusive part (that represents mutations).
+These asexual population models have recently received considerable attention, and the propagation phenomena that they present are now well understood.
+The main idea in the asexual case is to consider the model as a semi-linear parabolic equation, to control the non-local competition term through a Harnack inequality, and to use topological fixed-point arguments to construct propagation fronts \cite{Alfaro1,Berestycki,Bouin2}.
+Additional difficulties arise when the phenotypic trait $y$ has an impact on the spatial diffusion of individuals in space (see \cite{Bouin2,Turanova,BerestyckiN}), and these models can lead to acceleration fronts \cite{BerestyckiN,Bouin3}.
+Finally, when the mutation rate is low, these asexual models can be related to constrained Hamilton-Jacobi equations \cite{Bouin4,Turanova,Bouin1}.
+Note that in the asexual case, the propagation speed of the population (which plays an important role in biology) is given by a linearisation of the model, and is then explicit in terms of a certain principal eigenvalue problem.
+This simple characterisation of the propagation velocity is no longer valid in the case of sexual populations, and the macroscopic limit described here can be used to describe the propagation phenomena for (SIM) (we refer to \cite{Caflish,Liu} for a related idea in mathematical physics).